The Happy Music Festival

 Finals Live Schedule:

-Categories that falls on 6-7th Sept 2025 (Sat-Sunday):
+Categories that falls on 5-6th Sept 2026 (Sat-Sunday) 2026:

 Piano: Piano Little Stars, Piano Classical Junior A, B, C

-Categories that falls on 9-10th Sept 2025 (Tue-Wed):
+Categories that falls on 12-13th Sept 2026 (Sat-Sunday) 2026:

 Exact timeslot to be announced after registration close.
 Performers need to ensure they can to commit the stated session dates before registration.